H.R.5015 - Combat-Injured Veterans Tax Fairness Act of 2016114th Congress (2015-2016)

 Summary: H.R.5015 — 114th Congress (2015-2016)All Bill Information (Except Text)

 Combat-Injured Veterans Tax Fairness Act of 2016

-This bill directs the Department of Defense (DOD) to identify:
+(Sec.
+3) This bill directs the Department of Defense (DOD), within one year after enactment of this bill, to identify:

-- certain severance payments to veterans with combat-related injuries paid after January 17, 1991, from which DOD withheld amounts for tax purposes, and
+- certain disability severance payments that were not considered gross income to veterans with combat-related injuries paid after January 17, 1991, from which DOD withheld amounts for tax purposes, and

 - the individuals to whom such severance payments were made.